cara-singleton1/cara-singleton1/README.md

 ## 🌱 About Me
 - Studying Urban Analytics
 - Hold an undergraduate degree in Politics
-- Interested in urban socio-ecological sustainability and justice
+- Interested in socio-ecological sustainability and justice
 - Looking to apply data and spatial analysis to real-world urban challenges

 ## 🛠️ Tools & Skills